 Yes.
-Lenders may appoint agents, including security agents under the loan documentation and such agents may enforce the rights of the lenders and apply the proceeds from the security to the claims of all the lenders; cf. chapter 2a of the Danish Securities Trading Act.
+Lenders may appoint agents, including security agents under the loan documentation, and such agents may enforce the rights of the lenders and apply the proceeds from the security to the claims of all the lenders; cf. chapter 4 of the Danish Capital Markets Act, which entered into force on 3 January 2018.